speedment/speedment-doc/pages/datastore.md

 The first argument is the grouping method that will be used to categorize the incomming entities.
 Here we use the `entityFunction` method statically imported from the `EntityFunction`-class.
 This allows us to specify two different lambdas; one that operates on an already deserialized entity and one that operats directly on an in-memory reference.
 In the best case scenario, we can perform the categorization without deserializing more than one field.

 **Inner Collector**
-For the second argument of `groupingBy` is used to describe hw entities within one category are to be reduced.
+For the second argument of `groupingBy` is used to describe how entities within one category are to be reduced.
 The method is imported statically from `EntityCollectors`. `mergeBuilder` takes the class of the incomming objects as well as a `Supplier` for the resulting type.
 In this case, we want to collect the inner stream into a `LinkedHashMap` so that it can be turned into JSON. `mergeBuilder` works as a Builder Pattern, allowing every field of the entity to be collected individually.
 The builder is terminated by calling `.build()`.

 **Outer Collector**
 The third argument of `groupingBy` is a regular Java `Collector` that is used to collect the results for each category.
-In this case, we use the stnadard Java `Collectors.toList()` method so that we get a `java.util.List`.
+In this case, we use the standard Java `Collectors.toList()` method so that we get a `java.util.List`.

 The entire operation will complete in `O(N)` time complexity, without deserializing more than exactly the fields needed for the result.